 For the rear of your bike, why not try the Halfords 100 Lumen Rear Laser Light.
 Providing equally impressive performance, six lighting modes and two laser modes provide a range of lighting options.
 With a maximum battery life of 18 hours, it’s a reliable choice for your winter riding.

 You don’t have to stop there, though.
 Why not get in the festive spirit early and light up you and your bike like a Christmas tree?
 There are a range of lights, reflectors and fluorescent clothing available at Halfords.com.

 There you have it!
 Everything you need to continue those longer endurance rides throughout autumn and winter.
-To find a wider range of clothing and accessories, head over to Halfords.com.
+To find a wider range of cycle clothing and bike accessories, head over to Halfords.com.

-Of course, you’ll also want to factor in plenty of turbo training sessions alongside your endurance rides, and you can find a range of turbo trainers and accessories here.
+Of course, you’ll also want to factor in plenty of turbo training sessions alongside your endurance rides, and you can find a range of turbo trainers and accessories online.